-Rogue Fitness is well known for producing high quality gym equipment.
-However, you may not know that the brand also makes a solid weightlifting shoe.
+Rogue Fitness is well known for producing high quality gym equipment, but you may not know that the brand also makes a solid weightlifting shoe.

-Thanks to its wide toe box, the Rogue Fitness Do-Win is ideal if you’re on the hunt for a comfortable wide-fit shoe.
+Thanks to its wide toe box, the Rogue Fitness Do-Win is a great option if you’re looking for a comfortable wide-fit shoe.
 The shoe also features a dual-strap design that can help keep your foot from moving around while you lift.

-According to the brand’s website, the shoe’s 0.75-inch (1.9-cm) hard plastic heel is the preferred height for Olympic lifting, which is a bonus for competitive lifters.
+According to the brand’s website, the shoe’s 0.75-in (19-mm) hard plastic heel is the preferred height for Olympic lifting — a bonus for competitive lifters.